CongyingXU/congyingxu.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: CASTLE Lab, CSE, The Hong Kong University of Science and Technology (HKUST)
+  - name: CASTLE Lab, The Hong Kong University of Science and Technology (HKUST)
     url: http://castle.cse.ust.hk/castle/index.html

 # Short bio (displayed in user profile at end of posts)